Online Smart Compound Interest Calculator

 What is Compound Interest?

-Calculator Features & Parameters
+Calculator Financial Parameters

-- Interest Rate: The estimated annual return of your investment.
-For reference, the historical average return of the S&P 500 is roughly 7% to 10% per year.
+• Interest Rate: The estimated annual return of your investment.
+For reference, the historical average return of the S&P 500 is roughly 7% to 10% per year (before inflation).

 Pro Tips for Wealth Building

-1. Start Early: Time is the most important variable in the compound interest formula.
-An investor who starts at age 25 and invests $500/month will mathematically beat an investor who starts at age 35 and invests $1,000/month, assuming the same retirement age and interest rate.
+1. Start Early: Time is the single most important variable in the compound interest formula.
+An investor who starts at age 25 and invests $500/month will mathematically beat an investor who starts at age 35 and invests $1,000/month, assuming the exact same retirement age and interest rate.

 Frequently Asked Questions (FAQs)